-Right now, you can sign up for our meal plans and receive 3 weeks free!
+Our meal plan bundles are now available for sale!
 Let us do the planning and organizing for you!
 Here’s what each weekly meal plan includes:

 - An organized grocery shopping list with all the ingredients you need for the meals

 - Recipes that include prep and cook steps to give you the flexibility to prep as much or as little in advance as you have time for